Funding Lab: Our first assignment has been assigned

 For pre-order projects, broader rules (such as the "special challenge rule") are applied to support a variety of challenges!
 I'll have to look into this further later.

-The Second Rule of Funding: The Art of Waiting
+The Second Law of Funding: The Art of Waiting

 To launch a crowdfunding project, you need to set a funding goal and a campaign duration.
 In the crowdfunding world, most creators are small and vulnerable.
 If they can’t immediately produce a finished product, or if they produce it but can’t sell it all, the potential losses are likely to be significant.
-That’s why they set a target amount—saying, “With just this much funding, we can make it!”—and a deadline (end date) that determines the project’s success or failure.
+That’s why they set a funding goal—saying, “With just this much money, we can make it!”—and a deadline (end date) that determines the project’s success or failure.

 Funding Lab Episode 1